msteuber3/CarOBD/README.md

 - So in `init`, all that has to happen & they should all be one line reference to another method
 - If a file is found AUTOMATICALLY, it should make it to MainWindow as a layout object.
 - so we do need load_json for the menu thing but not for the startup.
+- I also probably should move more specific non ui stuff to the back

 ^ That means I have to get rid of the older hardcoded qt objects Also important, eventually all widgets need to be hooked up to an emitter of some sort

+could have a class member called config or something that holds a layout or None